HoJinKind/KotlinProjects/README.md

   ## kotlin3

   using FireBase ML kit, create a QR scanner using kotlin.
-Can be effective for transport system ,where scanning of QR code is done
+Can be effective for transport supply chain system ,where scanning of QR code is done